heiniglab/plaque-atlas-mapping/README.md

 # Plaque scRNAseq Dataset Annotation

-This repository contains a script to automatically annotate plaque scRNAseq datasets using our atlas (preprint: https://www.biorxiv.org/content/10.1101/2024.09.11.612431v1).
+This repository contains a script to automatically annotate plaque scRNAseq datasets using our atlas (https://www.nature.com/articles/s41467-025-63202-x).

 ## How to Use